Created by: David Chase || Written by: David Chase, Terrence Winter, Robin Green, Mitchell Burgess, Matthew Weiner

 The final great aspect of the show is how it all ends.
 Much has been made about the finale to The Sopranos, how abrupt it is, how it leaves so many questions as to what happens next, what it all means, etc. I personally think that creator, David Chase, and the writers ended it in the best way possible.
 Tony’s life had no way to end other than in a bloody shootout or going to jail, and either climax would have seemed too cliched or predictable.
 I think that leaving the show’s ending as a question mark was the smart thing to do, and best of all, the final season (divided into two parts) built to an action-packed crime-war between Tony’s gang and their rival New York syndicate, led by Phil Leotardo.
 You could see the time and patience that the writers took to evolve and end the series right, and I think they did a great job.

-To me, The Sopranos is the best show to have ever graced the small screen.
-No other series has given us a main character on the level of the late Gandolfini’s Tony Soprano.
+Taking all the above into account, The Sopranos is the best show to have ever graced the small screen in my opinion.
+No other series has given us a main character on the level of the late Gandolfini’s Tony Soprano, nor shot him in such a captivating way for so long.
 His memorable nature and passionate personality made the show more than anything else, and his leadership was what made the ride feel so right.
 If you haven’t seen the series yet, go see it now, because it’s a gangster tale you won’t soon forgot.
-The gangster-family ranks of Vito and Michael Corleone, Tony Montana, Henry Hill, Tommy DeVito, and Jimmy Conway just welcomed a new member.
+The gangster-family ranks of Vito and Michael Corleone, Tony Montana, Henry Hill, Tommy DeVito, and Jimmy Conway have welcomed a new member.

 SUMMARY & RECOMMENDATION: Tony Soprano is the best protagonist to have ever hit a television crime drama, and he’s so well drawn, relatable, and likable that he’s a breeze to root for ’til the bitter end, flawed nature and all.
-The Soprano’s incredible supporting cast are almost as deep as Tony himself, and their intricate web of relationships is endearing in a twisted way.
+The Soprano’s incredible supporting cast are almost as deep as Tony himself, and their intricate web of relationships is endearing in a twisted way, captured by some of the subtlest long-takes on screens of any size.

 ?
 You know, Tony, it’s a multiple choice thing with you.
 ‘Cause I can’t tell if you’re old-fashioned, you’re paranoid, or just a fucking asshole.